'Evening Without' Oct. 1 in St. Albans

 We're noting Banned Books Week again this year with a program of readings from banned works.
 As before, well-known Vermont authors will read passages from books targeted by censors.

 Banned Books Week is an annual September event sponsored by the American Library Association and noted nationally.
 It was first observed in 1982 to celebrate the freedom to choose or the freedom to express one's opinion, even if that opinion might be considered unorthodox or unpopular.

-The ACLU-VT’s first “Evening Without” program took place four years ago in Norwich.
+The ACLU-VT’s first “Evening Without” program took place five years ago in Norwich.
 The event received national attention and was so popular that the ACLU decided to make it an annual event and to hold it in a different Vermont town or city each year.
-In addition to Norwich, previous programs have been held in Brattleboro, Waitsfield, and Montpelier.
+In addition to Norwich, previous programs have been held in Brattleboro, Waitsfield, Montpelier, and St. Johnsbury.

 Featured readers for this year's "Evening Without" are: